The Registered List of Cubicolor Owners

 CGE 2003 - cart sold (auctioned?) for $550.

-Paul Papierman - owns a Cubicolor cartridge that we believe to be one of the original 50 cartridges produced in the 1980s.
+Paul Papierman - owns a Cubicolor cartridge that I believe to be one of the original 50 cartridges produced in the 1980s.
 It has a production ROM dated 1982 and is not an EPROM or a "hacked" board.

 These 3 guys are on the list, but don't have Cubicolor (?)